plmercereau/tilehuria/README.md

 ### Done

+- [x] Reopen rabbitmq channel when closed!
+- [x] create new aoi: use the same interface as the 'update' one
 - [x] remove components and pages that are not used anymore (e.g. new aoi, new tileset etc)
 - [x] zoom level 20
 - [x] if format=png and quality=100 then don't run the image transformation when generating the mbtiles file